hoodiecrow/ConsTcl/README.md

 __read-sharp__

-`read-sharp` parses input starting with a sharp sign (#) and produces the various kinds of expressions whose external representation begins with a sharp sign.
+`read-sharp` is activated by `read-expr` when it reads a sharp sign (#).
+It in turn either delegates to the vector reader or the character reader, or returns boolean literals.

 <table border=1><thead><tr><th colspan=2 align="left">read-sharp (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>a vector, boolean, or character value or end of file</td></tr></table>